scrapy/scrapy/docs/topics/commands.rst

 =======================

 This section contains a list of the available built-in commands with a description and some usage examples.
-Remember you can always get more info about each command by running::
+Remember, you can always get more info about each command by running::

     scrapy <command> -h